 - Margaret Kemp Carlson, Vice President of Administration

 Pathfinder has a total staff of 1,033 people worldwide.
 We have 107 staff at our headquarters in Watertown, MA and 18 in our DC office.
-The remaining staff work in our offices in 22 countries.
+The remaining staff work in our offices around the world.

 Pathfinder works in a multitude of countries.
 Find out more about where we work:

-- Africa: Angola, Botswana, Burundi, Ethiopia, Ghana, Kenya, Mozambique, Nigeria, South Africa, Tanzania, Democratic Republic of Congo, and Uganda
+- Africa: Angola, Burkina Faso, Burundi, Democratic Republic of Congo, Ethiopia, Guinea, Kenya, Mozambique, Niger, Nigeria, South Africa, Tanzania, and Uganda

-- Asia and Pacific: Bangladesh, India, Viet Nam, Pakistan, and Papua New Guinea
+- Asia and Pacific: Bangladesh, India, Myanmar, Viet Nam, and Pakistan